biast12/PurgeBot/README.md

 - Users must have `Manage Messages` permission to execute purge commands
 - Server administrators maintain full control over who can use PurgeBot

-## ⭐ What Server Owners Are Saying

-> *"PurgeBot saved us hours of manual message cleanup.
-The role-based purging is a game-changer!"* - Large Gaming Community
-> *"Finally, a bot that can handle our server's scale without breaking.
-The progress tracking is fantastic!"* - Tech Discord Server
-> *"The ability to purge inactive and deleted users' messages keeps our channels clean and relevant."* - Professional Community

 ## 🎮 Perfect For: